kaigomes7/cibs-syllabus-organizer/README.md

 * `config/credentials/development.key`
 * `config/credentials/test.key`

+Google Cloud stores the syllabi in a single bucket and can be accessed through the Google Cloud Console.
+Additional information about Google OAuth can be found [here](https://medium.com/@adamlangsner/google-oauth-rails-5-using-devise-and-omniauth-1b7fa5f72c8e).

 ## Execute Code Locally

 First, navigate to the folder where you downladed the repository in Powershell if using Windows or the terminal if using a Mac.
 Once there, run the following command in order to get the docker app running: